Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 It’s great optics as far as social media is concerned.
 But one has to count how many people are still available for politics outside of social media.
 Your leader talking to some economist doesn’t cut ice with them.

-The simple question would be why is the Congress not saying we are in power in 2 or 3 states, and we will begin our NYAY there.
+The simple question would be, why is the Congress not saying we are in power in two or three states, and we will begin our NYAY there?
 Not today, they could have done it after the defeat in 2019.

-They could have said okay, we are defeated, but we have 3 states and we will start NYAY there.
+They could have said okay, we are defeated, but we have three states and we will start NYAY there.
 If they’re not doing that, then it is an academic point they are making.

 We know that migrants are politically disenfranchised.
-But could this be a moment for healthcare or welfare to become the fulcrum of politics.
-Jaffrelot has argued that the class divide may come into play.
+But could this be a moment for healthcare or welfare to become the fulcrum of politics?
+Christophe Jaffrelot has argued that the class divide may come into play.

 There is a potential.
 The problem is that the potential can happen into a reality only when you have some political group, party or leader actually pursuing that.
 My worry is that, while the potential is there, the capacity of the government to placate that by various measures in the next six months, might be greater.
 One has to then wait and see if there is a cascading of the plight of the migrants.

-So it is not just the migrants, the entire money-order economy as we used to call it collapses.
-Their families which are dependent on their urban incomes collapse, and then there is a rural distress in not the host states but states of origin.
+So it is not just the migrants.
+The entire money-order economy as we used to call it collapses.
+Their families which are dependent on their urban incomes collapse, and then there is rural distress in not the host states but states of origin.

 Therefore if elections happen on time, Bihar would be a good example to watch.
 Because it comes very close to the pandemic, and therefore all these dynamics can play out there.